 "T-t-take me home," Ann cried.
 "This place is haunted!"

 The Face on the Tree

-Gloria said, "Let's dismount and walk them the last little bit.
-We're almost home."
+"Let's dismount and walk them the last little bit.
+We're almost home," Gloria said.

-Gloria persisted.
 "We're going to get in trouble if we walk the horses on the road at night.
 It's too dangerous.
-Besides, we're almost back.
+Besides, we're almost at the stables.
 We just have to get through Black Woods."
+Gloria persisted.

-Sarah and Meg had already turned their horses and headed towards the road.
-"Fine," Gloria fumed.
-"I'll go straight."
+Sarah and Meg had already turned their horses towards the road.

-She urged her horse forward.
-As they rounded the last turn into Black Woods, an eerie glow suddenly lit the path in front of her.
-Gloria urged her trembling horse forward.
-As she turned the last corner through Black Woods towards the riding stable, the glow became stronger and centered on a huge, lightning-struck oak tree.
+Gloria urged the horse forward.
+As they rounded the last turn into Black Woods, an eerie glow suddenly lit the path in front of Gloria.
+She urged her trembling horse forward.
+As she turned towards the riding stable, the glow became stronger and centered on a huge, lightning-struck oak tree.
 On the trunk of the tree a woman's face appeared.
 She glowed with a white light as her lips moved.